avinashganguri/Analysis-on-web-series/README.md

 # Analysis-on-web-series

-**_Analyzed and visualized Twitter data during Covid-19 lockdown period about what people are interested in watching web series and engaging their views in social media._**
+**_Analyzed and visualized Twitter data during Covid-19 lockdown period, about what people are interested in watching web series and engaging their views in social media._**

 ## Team Members: